 A Political Science and English major at Tufts University, Xander began his career at the Weston Forum newspaper, where he worked for two years.
-He presently co-hosts a weekly radio show at Tufts' station, WMFO, which highlights local and touring independent bands in the Boston area.
+He writes for The Tufts Observer, a bi-monthly news and culture magazine, and co-hosts a weekly radio show at WMFO, Tufts University's radio station, highlighting independent bands often local to the Boston area.

 Broadcast Highlights Feature Stories